What is Intervention Time?

 We understand that educators have a ton on their plate!
 Sure, you can easily call the block “intervention time” and move on with the other million tasks at hand.
 However, we also know that being proactive will help you and your students thrive in the long run.

 When students are fully invested in what they are doing, they show better results…and intervention time is all about growth!
-If we want our students invested in more academic time, we need to invest time on the front end.
-By doing so, not only will students do better, but our jobs will be easier too.
+If the goal if for students invested in more academic time, educators need to invest time on the front end.
+By doing so, not only will students do better, but teachers’ jobs will be easier too.
 After all, it is much easier to teach a child who is engaged and interested in reaching their goals.

 Naming your intervention block is one simple way to get buy-in from students.
 Plus, you can make it fun…like being in intervention time is being part of a team!